lambdaclass/cairo-vm/docs/SPECS.md

 Requirement 1: given a pair of accessed memory addresses *x and y*, any address *a* which satisfies that *x < a < y* must have also been accessed.
 This implies that any given set of accessed memory addresses must be contiguous.

+#### Real Memory

+The VM's memory is represented with the struct `Memory` which contains each segment, temporary or not.
+Segments are represented by a `Vec<MemoryCell>` and their index in the vector represents their segment index which will be then used for relocation.
+To manage all the segments and their data, we have the `MemorySegmentManager`.

 #### Public Memory

 After executing the cairo program and relocating the memory of the runner, that relocated memory is used to create a `PublicInput` which contains a vector of `PublicMemoryEntry`.
 Each of this contains a value, an address and its page, the whole vector represents the public memory.